 - British Cycling Central Region website specifically for our division; http://www.bccentralcyccling.org.uk/comp.html

 - Common circuits used by club riders are Hillingdon (near Heathrow- with races in the summer on Tuesday evenings for seniors and Wednesday evenings for vets ), Thruxton, Dunsfold, Milton Keynes Bowl, Castle Combe, MOD Chertsey and Eelmore.

 - British Cycling http://www.britishcycling.org.uk/events

 - LVRC road race calendar http://lvrc.org/documents/2011/LVRC-RACE-CALENDAR-2011v2.pdf

 - Overseas events such as the Giro de Sardinia

 Road – why?

-The Club is keen to encourage more members into road racing and anyone interested in road racing (whether existing or prospective members) should contact Justin Lord.
+The Club is keen to encourage more members into road racing and anyone interested in road racing (whether existing or prospective members) should contact the represetative above.
 He can advise on event entry, LVRC or British Cycling membership and racing licence requirements.
 If you are new to road racing, he can steer you towards some good advice, either books or the web.
 Road racing is a high profile activity to encourage other cyclists to join G.S.
 Henley.
 Road races suit a range of cyclists:

 - Endurance riders who can stay in the saddle and crank it out for hours at a time